Frequently Asked Questions

-- Will entry to the second year be limited?
+- Will entry to Part II be limited?

-It is not intended to limit the numbers progressing from the first to the second year of the degree.
-However, students will be required to have at least a B grade (70%) average across the 3 first year law papers (weighted in relation to their points value) to proceed to the second year.
+It is not intended to limit the numbers progressing from Part I to Part II of the degree.
+However, students will be required to have at least a B grade (70%) average across the three Part I law papers (weighted in relation to their points value) to proceed to Part II.

-I have been studying at another law school for first year, but want to start at AUT for my second year – can I?
+- I am doing my first year at another law school but want to start at AUT for my second year – can I?